ManyaWadhwa/EvalAgent/google_setup.md

 2. **Create API key**:
    - On the Credentials page, click on **Create credentials**.
    - Select **API key** from the dropdown.
    - An API key will be generated.
-Copy it and keep it in a secure place.
+Copy it and add to your `environment_variables.sh`.

    **Note**: You can restrict the API key by clicking on the "Restrict Key" button to limit usage to specific IPs or referrers.